Introduction

 • fruit:...

-• If not using macOS clients, these can be removed along with the fruit module in vfs objects.
+• If not using Apple clients, these can be removed along with the fruit module in vfs objects.

-• Allows for better Finder performance, server-side file copying, and showing a Mac Pro icon in the Network section in Finder.
+• Allows for better Finder/Files performance, server-side file copying, and showing a Mac Pro icon in the Network section in Finder.

 • strict sync = no

-• Avoids slow write performance over SMB, if concerned about data loss in the event of a crash or power outage, then remove this option.
+• If you are concerned about data loss in the event of a crash or power outage, then remove this option.

 • block size = 4096

-• Match this value to the physical sector size of the underlying storage.
+• Match this value to the sector size of the underlying storage and/or filesystem.
 I found that doing this slightly reduced CPU utilization during file transfers.

 Replace the [Share] definition with the appropriate values for your setup.
 You can add multiple definitions for multiple shares.